 Instead, the Swiss brand offers an explicitly simple watch with a plain, cream-toned dial, a set of three hands, and a small date window.
 However, thanks to its enormous experience in watchmaking business, the company somehow manages to combine the features in such a way that makes highly complicated tourbillons and diamonds-clad perpetual calendars from less established brands look like parvenus not worthy of a second glance.

 According to the brand’s press release, the watch is powered by the same Caliber 324 SC automatic movement that also animated their Patek Philippe Calatrava Officier (Ref.
 5153J) that was released four years ago and is still on sale (at least, in a number of online stores).

 The other problem of this watch is, of course, its price.
-Available only in 18-carat white, yellow or rose gold, the watch will most likely retail for around $35,000, which is just prohibitively expensive for 90 percent of population capable of appreciating the real beauty of it.
+Available only in 18-karat white, yellow or rose gold, the watch will most likely retail for around $35,000, which is just prohibitively expensive for 90 percent of the population capable of appreciating the real beauty of it.
 Considering that there is still a simple and dressy Jaeger-LeCoultre Master Control (Ref.
-Q1548420) that costs around $7000 and is available in a stainless steel body of the same 39 millimeters in diameter, it is really a shame that Patek Philippe doesn’t want to “dilute the brand” and make a more affordable version of the watch.
+Q1548420) that costs around $7000 and is available in a stainless steel body of the same 39 millimeters in diameter, it is a shame that Patek Philippe doesn’t want to “dilute the brand” and make a more affordable version.

 The timepiece was presented two weeks ago at Baselworld 2013 show.

 Price: $37,000 (MSRP)